Shayna Jack

-Shayna Jack (born 6 November 1998) is an Australian swimmer.
-She competed at the 2017 World Aquatics Championships, where she won two silver and two bronze medals in the relay events.
+Shayna Louise Jack OAM (born 6 November 1998) is an Australian swimmer.
+She won gold medals in Women's 4 × 100 metre freestyle relay and Women's 4 × 200 metre freestyle relay at the 2024 Paris Olympics.

-From 2019 to 2021, Jack served a 24 month suspension upheld by the Court of Arbitration for Sport for an anti-doping rule violation on 26 June 2019.
+From 2019 to 2021, Jack served a 24-month competition ban for an anti-doping rule violation relating to unintentional use of Ligandrol.

+Early life

+Jack was born in Brisbane.
+She started swimming at the age of 18 months, after her parents thought it would be helpful to teach her and her siblings how to be safe in water.
+She grew to enjoy the experience and at age 10, told her parents she wanted to be an Olympian.

+Career

 2014: Double Junior Pan Pacific champion at 15 years of age

 At the 2014 Junior Pan Pacific Swimming Championships, held in August in Kihei, United States, 15-year-old Jack won a gold medal in the 4×100 meter freestyle relay with a Championships record time of 3:39.73, the gold medal in the 100 meter freestyle with a 54.82, the silver medal in the 200 meter freestyle with a 1:59.48, a silver medal in the 4×200 meter freestyle relay, and placed fifth in the 50 meter freestyle.

-2019–2021: Positive doping test, Suspension
+2019–2021: Positive doping test and suspension

 Jack pulled out of the 2019 World Aquatics Championships days before it started, citing "personal reasons".
-It was later revealed that Jack had tested positive for the anabolic agent Ligandrol, which is popular with bodybuilders, during an out-of-competition test held by the Australian Sports Anti-Doping Authority (ASADA); a follow-up sample further confirmed the banned substance in her system, and she was subsequently suspended by Swimming Australia and investigated by ASADA.
+It was later revealed that Jack had tested positive for the anabolic agent ligandrol, which is popular with bodybuilders, during an out-of-competition test held by the Australian Sports Anti-Doping Authority (ASADA); a follow-up sample further confirmed the banned substance in her system, and she was subsequently suspended by Swimming Australia and investigated by ASADA.
 She posted on Instagram saying that she "would never intentionally take a banned substance that would disrespect my sport and jeopardise my career".
 The investigation by ASADA was ongoing as of 29 July 2019.

-The result of the investigation was unintentional ingestion of ligandrol by Jack and a 24 month suspension by the Court of Arbitration for Sport running from 12 July 2019 through 11 July 2021 for the anti-doping rule violation.
+The result of the investigation was unintentional ingestion of ligandrol by Jack and a 24-month suspension by the Court of Arbitration for Sport running from 12 July 2019 through 11 July 2021 for the anti-doping rule violation.
 In September 2021, after Jack served the entirety of the imposed suspension, the Court of Arbitration for Sport upheld the suspension as served in full when challenged by Sport Integrity Australia and that Jack could return to competition.